 What Happened to Massachusetts?

 Eastern Massachusetts made our original list of best places to live if you love poker back in 2020.
 Sadly, poker in New England has taken a series of hits that made us remove it from our list.
 The Encore Boston Harbor stopped tournaments, down-sized from 72 to 15 tables, and generally made it clear that poker players are persona non-grata at the casino.
 Meanwhile, Foxwoods and Mohegan Sun both slashed their tournament schedules and reduced their numbers of live poker tables.
 Two of our favorite poker rooms in New Hampshire closed, and several others stopped running tournaments.
+The only poker tournaments left in New England are quite pricey.
+Also, the rash of cardroom purchases by big-time casino operators have added all of the noisy bells and whistles of HRH slots to our local rooms.
 While we still have a soft spot for the New England poker scene, we can no longer claim that it is among the best in the country.

 Like this post?
 Want to learn more about poker in the US?
 Head on over to the sidebar and subscribe.
 We’ll let you know whenever a new Poker Pilgrims blog post goes live!